khorwei01/reinforcement/Put_Call_RL/readme.md

 Agent learnt the best way to replicate a forward is to long an ATM call option and short an ATM put option, given the consideration of premiums.
 This work excludes the interest and time steps.

 3. Put_Call_Parity_Time: put_call_time_com.py

-Agent learnt the best way to replicate a forward is to long an ATM call option and short an ATM put option, given the consideration of premiums.
+Agent learnt the best way to replicate a forward given the consideration of premiums.
 This work includes time step condition (3 time steps and 5 strike).
+The agent will long an ATM call and short an ATM put at the first time step, then it will enter long and short call/put at the same strike at each following time step.
+This work gives no choice to the agent to do nothing.
-With the limitation of memory, this work mixed the possible trading strategy of replicating a forward but pair option trading in the first step.
+With the limitation of infinity of the possible value changed of the portfolio, this work only consider the possible of the value changed of portfolio should the agent do a pair trading(long call/put and short put/call with avalaible strike)

 1st step: